Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective: DIRECT METHOD GUARANTEES FOR ESTIMATED MODELS

-In this section, we define two events $\eventReg$ and $\eventMT$ that hold with high-probability under \Cref{ass:model-selection-general} and \Cref{ass:misspecification} respectively.
-At a high-level, $\eventReg$ defines the event where the prediction guarantees of $\MSOracle_M$ hold.
+In this section, we define an event $\eventReg$ that holds with high probability under \Cref{ass:model-selection}.
+At a high level, $\eventReg$ defines the event where the prediction guarantees of $\MSOracle$ hold.
 That is, this event bounds the expected squared error difference between the true model ($f^*$) and the estimated model ($\hatf_{m+1}$).